Gioshox/Detect-CMS/readme.md

 - `Generator Info`: Information extracted from the website's meta tags (if available).
 - `JavaScript Classes`: A list of JavaScript classes found on the website.

-## Contributing

-Contributions and improvements to this script are welcome.
-Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/Gioshox/Detect-CMS).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.